 Examines the relationship between forests and economic development in tropical countries.
 Topics include the role of population growth, poverty, land tenure, and international trade on forest use as well as theories of economic development.
 Case examples of forest-based economic development in different countries and regions.
-Offered: A.

-ESRM 409 Soil Ecology (5) NW
+ESRM 409 Soil Ecology (5) NSc